tgrecojs/logseq/pages/Subaccount Leverage.md

 - This need for stable medium-of-exchange translates into the blockchain ecosystem.
 Thus far, there have been two dominant systems of minting stable-coins that have emerged.
 	- Fiat-backed stablecoins
 	  logseq.order-list-type:: number
+		- These stable-coins are backed by logseq.order-list-type:: number
 	- Collateralized-Debt Position Stablecoins logseq.order-list-type:: number
+	-
+	-
 	-
 	- For this reason, marketplaces have evolved  currencies such as the US Dollar, or the Euro, logseq.order-list-type:: number